DataBiosphere/data-portal/content/contribute/data/analysis-tools-registry.md

 - Command(s) to validate installation
     - Please provide a call of the methodology using the test data to verify that the program ran to completion and the output is valid.
     - Command line calls should programmatically return zero if validation is successful and non-zero for validation failure.
-    - Validation may be a single command line (eg. --test parameter provided via CLI) or a series of commands that
+    - Validation may be a single command line (e.g. --test parameter provided via CLI) or a series of commands that
         - runs the method on the reference test data set
         - compares the locally generated result with the reference output(s)
         - indicates whether the locally generated result is valid